deeplearningunb/almighty-eye/README.md

 2. Put pictures of her face inside the folder.
 3.Run `model.py` file to training the model.
 4. Run `main.py` to start the recognition
+*note: we recommend you to get at least 20 images on each dataset

 ## References
 1. Image search engines tutorials [`PyImageSearch`](https://www.pyimagesearch.com/).